 - Cut the pieces into serving-sized portions before desalting.
 This makes the process more uniform.

-- Submerge in cold water in the refrigerator (never at room temperature, to prevent bacterial growth).
+- Submerge in cold water in the refrigerator (never at room temperature, to avoid bacterial growth).

 - Change the water every 8 hours for a minimum of 48 hours for thick loins.
 Thinner pieces (shredded, flakes) may be ready in 24-36 hours.